SPoVi/My_Python/HackerRank/README.md

     - __finding_the_runner_up_score__: Given the participants' score sheet for your University Sports Day, you are required to find the runner-up score.

-    - __list_methods__:Initialize your list and read in the value of followed by lines of commands where each command will be of the types listed above.
+    - __list_methods__: Initialize your list and read in the value of followed by lines of commands where each command will be of the types listed above.
 Iterate through each command in order and perform the corresponding operation on your list.

 - __Strings__: